-Mention the word “paddle” and you may get references to “being up the creek without one,” or memories of corporal punishment formerly handed out at Catholic schools.
+Mention the word “paddle” to most people and you may get references to “being up the creek without one,” the movie Deliverance, or corporal punishment handed out at Catholic schools in their childhood.

-During a trip there, I was lucky enough to see a rookery of young herons being fed by adults; watched a dolphin swim under my kayak and breach the surface right behind me; observed two ospreys in an aerial battle; and fought to keep the island’s persistent raccoons from stealing food right out of our kayaks!
+During a trip there, I was lucky enough to see a rookery of young herons being fed by adults and watched a dolphin swim under my kayak and breach the surface right behind me.
+I also observed two ospreys in an aerial battle, and fought to keep the island’s persistent raccoons from stealing food right out of our kayaks!

-The sunsets can be spectacular, watching it set on the ocean at one end, while seeing the silhouette of a cruise ship far off in the distance at the other.
-It can be easy to get lost here, so it’s best to travel with a guide from a tour company.
+The sunsets in the Everglades can be spectacular.
+I’ll never forget watching it set on the ocean at one end, while seeing the silhouette of a cruise ship far off in the distance at the other.

 Referred to as “the swamp” by locals, Okefenokee National Park is another great place to see wildlife… as long as you don’t mind keeping company with alligators.